-Example of new crop: sunn hemp (Crotalaria juncea L.)
+Example of new crop: sunn hemp (Crotalaria juncea)

-- A tropical Asian legume crop (Fabaceae). - Widely grown throughout the tropics and subtropics as a source of green manure, fodder and lignified fiber - Possible source of protein (37% content in seeds)
+- A tropical Asian plant of the legume family (Fabaceae). - Widely grown throughout the tropics and subtropics as a source of green manure, fodder and lignified fiber obtained from its stem.

 Sunn hemp in rotation system: